keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 On the lighter side, being professionally out and telling people that my website is coming out of the closet gives me a certain subversive glee that I never realized I needed.
 It's a great lead into how the computer got there, too.

 For now, I host my source code at [bitsof.thisfieldwas.green](https://bitsof.thisfieldwas.green).
 My website source repository is directly accessible from [keywordsalad/thisfieldwas.green](https://bitsof.thisfieldwas.green/keywordsalad/thisfieldwas.green).

+[^archbtw]: Meme reference: [btw i use arch](https://knowyourmeme.com/memes/btw-i-use-arch) -- When Vlad proofread this post, he informed me that it was customary to let the reader know that one uses Arch, btw.

 [^tos]: There exists an episode of South Park where Kyle accepts the Apple iTunes user agreement [without reading it](https://www.imdb.com/title/tt1884035/).
 It's worth a watch but the writers employ a heavy-handed storytelling device to get their point across.
 I liked it, but you may not.